 "This is not the biggest issue facing the country.
 It is not something I'm paying a lot of attention to."

 Nor should he have paid much attention to a civil disturbance involving one man in Cambridge, Massachusetts...but he did.
 Mr. Gates, for his part, could have had the last laugh and made buffoons of the Cambridge police, by maintaining his cool.
 Instead, while being questioned, he ranted as though he had been eternally robbed of his dignity and got himself arrested.
 That was the whole "news" story.

-Back to the President -- at the time he uttered the acted stupidly remark, I had the feeling he was reacting as a man who had felt the sting of racism in his own past -- a human reaction, possibly conjured by a painful episode of his own.
+Back to the President.
+At the time he uttered the "acted stupidly" remark, I had the feeling he was reacting as a man who had felt the sting of racism -- a human reaction, possibly conjured by painful episodes from his past.